By Jordan Irabor

-As one advances through a Software Development career, concerns beyond writing code that works arise.
-In the world of web development, it becomes pertinent to not only build functional software but to also make them highly performant such that they are able to seamlessly deliver the desired experience while using minimal resources.
+As one advances through a software development career, concerns beyond writing code that works may arise.
+In the world of web development, it becomes pertinent to not only build functional software, but to also make it highly performant so that it can seamlessly deliver the desired experience while also using minimal resources.

 Ordinarily, this would be quite a large task as one can’t make projections about the resource consumption properties of an application without tools to simulate and measure various parameters.

 In this article, you will explore one of these tools: The Chrome Developer Tools.
 Specifically, you will examine the handiness of the Audits and Performance tab in evaluating web applications and discovering performance problems.

 In order to make this a practical examination, you will be testing various techniques to seek out performance issues on a website and resolve them.
 This tutorial explores the Scotch.io website, but these steps can be applied to any website.

 To follow along with this tutorial, the Google Chrome browser installed on your computer.